 - If not, does my brand relate to the influencer’s interests or passions?

-The goal here is to find an influencer who overlaps with what your brand is all about.
-The better the fit between the influencer and your brand, the more authentic their endorsement will feel.
+The better the fit, the more authentic their endorsement will feel.
 And the more authentic the endorsement feels to the influencer’s audience, the more likely they are to follow that recommendation.

 That’s the power of a good fit between a brand and an influencer, like this example of a creative partnership between Tosh Snacks and popular nutritionist Amanda Holtzer.

 It’s not just about audience size.
-The influencer’s audience needs to be engaged—that is, their fans regularly spend time liking and commenting on their posts.
-Genuine positive comments (not just emojis or generic phrases) are, of course, a more valuable signal of a strong social following than likes alone.
+The influencer’s audience needs to be engaged.
+Genuine positive comments are a more valuable signal of a strong social following than likes alone.

-The biggest mistake a lot of brands make in this stage is in not knowing how to reach out to the influencer or, if they do know how to reach out, not positioning their brand correctly in their pitch.
-Here’s what you should know.
+The biggest mistake a lot of brands make at this stage is not knowing how to reach out to the influencer or, if they do know how to reach out, not positioning their brand correctly in their pitch.

-To properly set up a deal with a macro-influencer, you need to work with their representatives, most likely their agent and their manager:
+To properly set up an influencer marketing deal with a macro-influencer, you need to work with their representatives, most likely their agent and their manager:

 If you’re not sure who to contact, there are celebrity contact info databases you can use to find out contact information for the agents, managers, and publicists of the influencers they’re targeting.